 We face a Catch-22 of sorts.
 “Retentionists” like Cuno and Vikan argue that objects should stay in the universal museums of the west because no other venues are comparably universal.
 But how will museums outside the west ever be sufficiently high-minded and global if they can’t get a hold of a great range of objects in the first place?

 Abu Dhabi has found one solution: spend lots of money.
 Starting next year, the world outside the west is going to have, for the first time, its very own universal museum.
-The Louvre Abu Dhabi, set to open in 2016 after years of delays, will bring to the United Arab Emirates a museum whose display of art of all ages and regions seeks to rival the great edifices of the west.
+The Louvre Abu Dhabi, open now after years of delays, will bring to the United Arab Emirates a museum whose display of art of all ages and regions seeks to rival the great edifices of the west.
 Alongside it will stand (eventually) a new branch of the Guggenheim Museum, offering the emirate a foothold in the current contemporary art arms race alongside a historical bulwark.

 In a time of relentless convulsions in the Middle East, the building of such museums in the Gulf is the loud and confident act of an ambitious state.
 But it is also a more tentative experiment, a test of the nature of art as a commodity in the 21st century.
 Is it possible to translate institutions so synonymous with the liberal values of the west to a society where many of those values remain alien?

 When they are finally completed, both the Louvre Abu Dhabi and the Guggenheim Abu Dhabi will be almost entirely surrounded by water.
-Perched on the eastern rim of Saadiyat Island—a monumental $27 billion complex that seeks to turn the capital of the United Arab Emirates into a global cultural hub—they will look like fantastical chrome-and-glass atolls, constructions that could just as easily have dropped from space to dock on Abu Dhabi’s shores as sprouted from the sand.
+Perched on the eastern rim of Saadiyat Island — a monumental $27 billion complex that seeks to turn the capital of the United Arab Emirates into a global cultural hub — they will look like fantastical chrome-and-glass atolls, constructions that could just as easily have dropped from space to dock on Abu Dhabi’s shores as sprouted from the sand.
 Like all statements of power, they suggest an imperviousness to misfortune elsewhere, floating serenely above the threat of climate change and rising sea levels.
 Nothing captures the strange ambition of these museums better than their location on the edge of Abu Dhabi, tenuously attached to the mainland by textured steel and chrome.

 Architecturally, the closest precedent for Saadiyat Island is Berlin’s Museuminsel, whose clustered institutions include the Pergamon and the Altes Museum.
 Unlike its Emirati counterpart, the German museum complex was built piecemeal over the course of a century; it stood in ruins for much of the Cold War, and it is still in the process of being united into a coherent cultural center.
 Berlin’s neoclassical arts hub also lacks Saadiyat Island’s additional frills, which include a performance space designed by Zaha Hadid, a gleaming campus of New York University, a marina, a golf course, exclusive villas, and luxury hotels.
 Saadiyat Island promises to be a high-brow and high-rolling amusement park, a place to park your yacht or toddle from green to green in close proximity to some of the world’s most celebrated art.